the-teachingRSE-project/competencies/competencies.md

 Nevertheless, a misleading belief in limitless growth of computing capabilities (storage, computing power, transfer speed) is still widespread within popular perception.
-A practical consequence of this is an ever-growing demand for resources to cover the expanded need of storage and processing, with no clear deceleration in sight (e.g. the IEA estimates a doubling in data centres energy consumption from 2024 to 2026 [@IEA2024]).
+A practical consequence of this is an ever-growing demand for resources to cover the expanding need of storage and processing, with no clear deceleration in sight (e.g. the IEA estimates a doubling in data centres energy consumption from 2024 to 2026 [@IEA2024]).
 At the same time, current science is well aware of several planetary boundaries being trespassed due to human activities